-Solution: Coordinate driving schedules of parents who have students that live in close proximity to each other.
+Solution: Coordinate parents who have students that live in close proximity to each other.

 Quick Steps: Designate drivers to transport students based on location.
 Determine who will drive on designated days.
 This reduces the amount of cars picking up and dropping off students.